TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-05-why-I-deleted-my-linkedin-account.md

 ### It's kinda Broken and Stuck Service

 I was getting fake notifications of new connections.
 I got over 20 pings for 6 moths old and answered message.
 Also, I didn't notice many changes between 2008 and 2016.
-It could be so more more.
+It could be so much more.
 Btw, do you remember MySpace?

 ### Irrelevant Messages - 95 % Job Offers are Spam